floustao/tradewing-coding-itw/README.md

 # Boilerplate 1

-Boilerplate to rapidly build react apps using my favorite setup.
+Boilerplate to rapidly build react apps using my favorite setup from 2021.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and customized with extra dependencies.

 ## Main Dependencies